UK Examining Epstein's Use of Airports for Trafficking

 By Muvija M

-LONDON, Feb 18 (Reuters) - British police are assessing whether Jeffrey Epstein trafficked women through a London airport on private flights, part of a now nationally coordinated effort to investigate the late sex offender's ties to Britain.
+LONDON, Feb 18 (Reuters) - British police are assessing whether Jeffrey Epstein trafficked women through two London airports on private flights as part of a now nationally-coordinated effort to investigate the late sex offender's ties to Britain.

-Its assessment, which does not constitute a full investigation, comes after British police set up a national coordination group to support individual forces examining Epstein's ties to Britain or British people.
+Their assessments, which do not constitute a full investigation, follow the establishment of a national coordination group to support individual police forces in examining Epstein's ties to Britain or British people.

 The Epstein furore has already had a major impact in Britain.